quicwg/base-drafts/draft-ietf-quic-tls.md

 packet.

-The TLS implementation does not need to ensure that the ClientHello is large enough that the Initial packet fills a datagram of the minimum size required for carring Initial packets.
-QUIC implementations use PADDING frames or packet coalescing to ensure that datagrams are large enough; see {{Section 14.1 of QUIC-TRANSPORT}}.
+The TLS implementation does not need to ensure that the ClientHello is large enough to meet QUIC's requirements for datagrams that carry Initial packets; see
+{{Section 14.1 of QUIC-TRANSPORT}}.
+QUIC implementations use PADDING frames or packet coalescing to ensure that datagrams are large enough.

 ## Peer Authentication